NclRSE-Training/hpc-intro-rocket/episodes/50-transferring-files.md

 ## Required Files

-The program used in this example can be retrieved using wget or a browser and copied to the remote.
+The program used in this example can be retrieved using wget or a browser on your laptop and then copied to the remote HPC.

 **Using wget**:
 ```bash